jkaye2012/devenv/docs/lib/bashAliases.md

-# lib.bashAliases: Convenient shell aliases for common development tools and commands. {#sec-functions-library-bashAliases}
+# lib.bashAliases: Convenient shell aliases for common development tools and commands {#sec-functions-library-bashAliases}
-Convenient shell aliases for common development tools and commands.
+Convenient shell aliases for common development tools and commands

 Provides short aliases for frequently used development tools to improve workflow efficiency and reduce typing.